janis-commerce/model/README.md

 ```sh
 npm install @janiscommerce/model
 ```
-### Peer dependencies

-:warning: From version 4.0.0,  in order to use this package , [@janiscommerce/log@3.x](https://www.npmjs.com/package/@janiscommerce/log) is required as peer dependecy.
+> :warning: From version 4.0.0,  in order to use this package , [@janiscommerce/log@3.x](https://www.npmjs.com/package/@janiscommerce/log) is required as peer dependecy.

 ## Session injection